rackerlabs/design-system/_docs/style/focus-states.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}

-#### Irregular shapes
+### Focused element is an irregular shape

-Apply the standard glow and a 2px corner radius to elements that do not have a visible box shape, including:
+If the focused element is an irregular shape, use #0E94A6 (Cyan 700) for the glow color and add a 2px corner radius to elements that do not have a visible box shape, including:

 - [Tertiary buttons]({{site.baseurl}}\components\buttons.html)
 - Hyperlinks